samitolvanen/rusted-firmware-a/docs/style-guide.md

 ### Use `cargo vet`

 All dependencies (direct and transitive) must be audited with `cargo vet`.
-Ultimately, this will be enforced by CI.
+This will be enforced by CI.

-TODO: Add a presubmit script to run `cargo vet`, and update this text once that is done.

 The crate’s vetter and the crate’s author must not be the same person.